 Glass fibre

-Glass fibre insulation, also known as fibreglass insulation, is made from fine glass fibre and is commonly used as a thermal insulating material.
-It is available in batts, rolls or loose-fill forms and is known for its lightweight and flexible nature.
-Glass fibre insulation is often used in lofts to provide effective thermal insulation between rafters or joists, helping to reduce heat loss and improve energy efficiency in buildings.
+Manufacturers make glass fibre insulation, also known as fibreglass insulation, from fine glass fibres, and installers commonly use it as a thermal insulating material.
+It comes in batts, rolls, or loose-fill forms and offers a lightweight, flexible solution.
+Installers often fit glass fibre insulation between rafters or joists in lofts to provide effective thermal insulation, reducing heat loss and improving energy efficiency in buildings.

 Sheep’s Wool

 Sheep’s wool insulation is a natural and sustainable insulation material made from the fleece of sheep.
 It offers excellent thermal insulation properties, helping to regulate indoor temperatures and reduce heat loss in buildings.
-Sheep’s wool insulation is often used in lofts as it can be installed between rafters or joists, forming a continuous layer of insulation.
+Installers often use sheep’s wool insulation in lofts, placing it between rafters or joists to form a continuous layer of insulation.

 Hemp

 Hemp insulation is a natural, eco-friendly insulation material made from the fibres of the hemp plant.
 It offers excellent thermal insulation properties, helping to keep buildings warm in winter and cool in summer.
-Hemp insulation is typically available in batts or rolls and can be installed between rafters or joists in lofts or attics to create an effective barrier against heat loss.
+Manufacturers typically supply hemp insulation in batts or rolls, and installers place it between rafters or joists in lofts or attics to create an effective barrier against heat loss.

 Recycled polyester

-Recycled polyester insulation is an eco-friendly insulation material made from recycled PET (polyethylene terephthalate) plastic bottles or other polyester waste.
+Recycled polyester insulation, an eco-friendly material, is made from recycled PET plastic bottles or other polyester waste.
 It offers effective thermal insulation properties, helping to minimise heat loss and improve energy efficiency in buildings.
-Recycled polyester insulation is typically available in batts or rolls and can be installed between rafters or joists in lofts to create a continuous layer of insulation.
+Manufacturers typically supply recycled polyester insulation in batts or rolls, and installers fit it between rafters or joists in lofts to create a continuous layer of insulation.

 Foil-based

 Foil-based insulation is a type of insulation material that incorporates a layer of reflective foil.
 This foil layer reflects radiant heat, helping to prevent heat transfer and maintain comfortable temperatures inside buildings.
-Foil-based insulation is often used in lofts to supplement other insulation materials, providing an additional barrier against heat loss and enhancing energy efficiency.
+Installers often use foil-based insulation in lofts to supplement other insulation materials, providing an additional barrier against heat loss and enhancing energy efficiency.

 Stone wool

-Stone wool insulation, also known as mineral wool insulation, is made from natural rock materials such as basalt or diabase.
+Manufacturers make stone wool insulation, also known as mineral wool insulation, from natural rock materials such as basalt or diabase.
 It offers excellent thermal insulation properties, helping to regulate indoor temperatures and reduce heat loss in buildings.
-Stone wool insulation is typically available in batts or rolls and can be installed between rafters or joists in lofts or attics to create an effective barrier against heat transfer.
+Manufacturers typically supply stone wool insulation in batts or rolls, and installers place it between rafters or joists in lofts or attics to create an effective barrier against heat transfer.

 Wood fibre